aws-samples/aws-refactoring-to-serverless/README.md

 # Refactoring to Serverless

-A collection of refactorings that show how you can extract application code and instead implement it in serverless CDK code.
+Serverless is too often conflated with just a code run-time, especially when compared to VMs and container run-times.
+In reality, seeing it as a complete ecosystem and a new way of building applications not only allows developers to realize the full potential of serverless, it also highlights the strength of AWS serverless ecosystem, which includes orchestration and event bus services.

+This project shows developers how to better take advantage of the serverless ecosystem based on a collection of refactorings.
+Refactoring, a popular coding technique that is supported by most modern IDEs, is defined by Martin Folwer as:

+> A disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior

+By presenting our design guidance in form of refactorings we can address an audience of enterprise developers who are well-versed in design patterns and refactorings.

 ## Refactoring to Serverless Patterns: An Example

-Multiple times I have seen Lambda code that performs functions that could be more easily and more reliably performed by using a platform feature.
+I routinely see Lambda code that performs functions that could be more easily and more reliably performed by using a platform feature.
 For example, the following code was taken from a GitHub example:

 ```
 queue_name = os.environ['SQS_NAME']